Adjusting to Life After Loss

 Our ability to turn to our Maker for comfort will also expedite adjustment.
 When we look to the heavens for strength, guidance, and peace, we are filled with wonder and awe at the great plan of mercy that rains upon us in our time of drought.
 The living water that bathes our parched souls during these moments renews our faith and hope.

-Life can and will be beautiful once again.
-As we adjust our traditions, relationships, routines, and thought patterns, we find peace and happiness after loss.
-Start the adjustment process today.
+Life will be beautiful once again.
+Adjusting our traditions, relationships, routines, and thoughts, we find peace and happiness after loss.
+Start today!

 © 2014 Denise W Anderson